GabriFila/app-sagra-pesto/README.md

 <div style="page-break-after: always;"></div>

 # Parte II - implementazione
+App relies on 2 main technologies:
+- Firebase: a BaaS(Back-end as a Service) supported by Google.
+It will be used for:
+  -  hosting
+  -  DB
+  -  server-side functions
+- React: a UI library created and maintained by Facebook to build user interfaces based on components and state.

 ## Firestore DB structure
+#### sagre
+One document for each 'sagra' of type ISagra with 2 subcollections:

-#### storage
+- #### storage
   Only one document which contains an IStorage Object
-#### services
+- #### services
   Each document is a single service located in time.
 Each service has 3 subcollections:
-- instantOrders
+  - #### instantOrders
+    - each document is of type IInstantOrder
-- orders
+  - #### orders
+    - each document is of type IOrder
-- courses
+  - #### courses
+    - each document is a course of type ICourse
 #### users
 Each document corresponds to a user in the app, it could be useful for future use.
-#### userRoles
+#### userSagraRoles
 Each document corresponds to a user and contains a 'roles' property which is a string[] which contains all roles of the user.
 Each document is linked with a user by its id, building it as  `r_${uid}`.

 <div style="page-break-after: always;"></div>